DaNik516/nixOS/Documentation/structure/sections/HomeManager.md

 The "Hub".
 It imports every single other file in this directory.
 - If a new module is created, it *must* be added here for Home Manager to see it.
 - To disable a certain module commenting it here is another way for disabling it
-- Desktop environment should not be added here because they are automatically enabled/disabled depending on the user choices in `flake.nix`
+- Desktop environment should not be added here because they are automatically enabled/disabled depending on the user choices in `variables.nix`

 ### `dolphin.nix`
 Configuration for the KDE/Qt file manager.